US company ServiceNow to develop Dublin data centre

 These new data centres will establish two new pairings for the hosting of customer data: an EU-sovereign pair between Amsterdam and Dublin and a UK-sovereign pair between London and Newport.

-The company said the new data centre pairings will form part of its “advanced high availability architecture and will continue to ensure the scalability of its cloud services”.
+The company said the new data centre pairings would form part of its “advanced high-availability architecture and will continue to ensure the scalability of its cloud services”.

 The new Amsterdam and Dublin data centre pair went live earlier this month, with the London/Newport pair expected to go live imminently.